-The Department of Energy (DOE) welcomes researchers interested in documenting the Department's history.
+The U.S. Department of Energy (DOE) welcomes researchers interested in documenting departmental history.
 Significant portions of DOE's records, including declassified materials on the nuclear weapons program, are open to the public.
-Other materials can be accessed through Freedom of Information Act requests.
-The Department of Energy, nonetheless, is a complex and diverse agency, and finding and accessing information is not always an easy task for the researcher.
+Other materials can be accessed through Freedom of Information Act (FOIA) requests.
+DOE, nonetheless, is a complex and diverse agency, and finding and accessing information is not always an easy task for the researcher.

 Public access to DOE records is not limited, however, to the FOIA process.
 Permanent historic records of DOE and its predecessor agencies are transferred to the National Archives and Records Administration (NARA), which makes the materials available to researchers.
 In addition, DOE makes records available through certain other mediums and venues, such as online at OpenNet, at public reading rooms, or at the Nuclear Testing Archive (formerly the Coordination and Information Center).
 The Department's Office of Scientific and Technical Information distributes reports and other published information in both hardcopy and online.
 Information that is made available to the public through these other means is not subject to the FOIA process.